Hormones - RIA

 See the Sample Prep page for information about tissue prep.

-- This instrument allows for the x-map analysis of multiple analytes from a single small aliquot of sample.
+- This instrument allows for the x-map analysis of multiple analytes from a single small sample aliquot.

 - See the Luminex page for more information.